zahra-abbasi-vault/zahra-abbasi-vault.github.io/_projects/Sampi-Sorter-Machine.md

 ![Sampi Sorter Machine](/images/sorchine.png)

-The Sampi Sorter is a state-of-the-art sorting machine that leverages artificial intelligence to precisely categorize grains and agricultural products according to their visual properties
+The Sampi Sorter is a state-of-the-art sorting machine that leverages artificial intelligence to precisely categorize grains and agricultural products according to their visual properties.

+Contributed to the development of The Sampi Sorter, an intelligent agricultural grain sorter.
+In this industrial project, I served as an AI developer.
+My responsibilities included training a YOLO model for accurate bean detection and subsequently training a CNN to classify each detected bean into its respective category.
+This project presented challenging tasks in both detection and classification, ultimately improving efficiency in the sorting process.